sermant-io/Sermant-website/docs/en/document/plugin/graceful.md

 # Graceful Online/Offline

-This article mainly introduces the ability of graceful log-off and how to use it.
-This function is currently integrated in [Registration Plugin](https://github.com/huaweicloud/Sermant/tree/develop/sermant-plugins/sermant-service-registry), but the function can be used independently.
+This article introduces how to use the graceful log-in and log-in plugin.
+Currently, the elegant log-in and log-out function is currently integrated in the [registration plugin](https://github.com/huaweicloud/Sermant/tree/develop/sermant-plugins/sermant-service-registry), Can be used independently.

 ## Functions